 From games to $mart Quests to printables, we are constantly creating Money Mammal-themed banking activities for kids.
 These entertain and engage children early (elementary school or before) with topics aimed to provide financial education for kids.
 I think we’re long past the idea that kids are going to read long lines of text on a screen about a topic that can be pretty darn dull without a singing monkey, of course.

 So whether your kids are already Money Mammals or you’re a teacher or other professional looking for a program with banking activities for kids (or even apps for kids) that can make an impact in your community, we have something for you.
 A word of caution, though.
 Some of this stuff can be pretty addicting.
 Watch some clips of The Money Mammals on our site to see what I mean.

 Here are a few simple ideas:

-2. Setting goals – This one is easy and powerful and might even be better done at home.
-Have them set a saving goal, and make sure that it’s SMART.
-Find some jars (or have kids bring them in), and have them paste their goals right on the jars.
+This one is easy and powerful and might even be better done at home.
+Have them set a saving goal, and make sure that it’s SMART (Specific, Measurable, Attainable, Relevant and Time based).
+Find some jars, have kids bring them in and have them paste their goals right on the jars.
 Tell them to put them somewhere they will see as often as possible.
 They may not fully understand the term, but tell them that they’re learning to “visualize” by doing this.
 You can even expand this conversation beyond money; setting goals is a powerful life skill.